SQL GROUP BY Clause in a SELECT Query

 MIN() results.
 This is due to the groups created by the

 GROUP BY having one record, resulting in the same average, maximum and minimum values.

 In this lesson you learned to use the SQL

 GROUP BY and aggregate functions to increase the power expressivity of the SQL SELECT statement.
 You know about the collapse issue, and understand you cannot reference individual records once the

 GROUP BY clause is used.

 If you need to access the individual record, SQL provides

 WINDOW FUNCTIONS as you will learn in a later lesson.
 For example, if you want a report to show how much is the difference between current year

 price_per_ton and average of

-The next lesson goes into more depth on the aggregation functions.
+The next lesson goes into more depth on the aggregate functions.
 You have already used some in this lesson such as